 The Vancouver International Dance Festival programs work that advances the art of contemporary dance through vigorous innovation, experimentation, and physical discipline.
 We are calling Greater Vancouver-based choreographers and companies with full-evening, finished works that are ready to be re-imaged through cinematography and livestreamed as part of the VIDF’s extended programming.

 Selected artists and companies will come with a clear vision of how to enhance their choreography with the camera.
 They will receive 4 days of technical rehearsals with 4 cameras and a 5-person technical team.
 This for-camera performance will then be streamed LIVE for 2 presentations and made available for 1 week of on-demand streaming.
 Artists and companies will receive a total artist fee of $5,000.

-VIDF performances will take place at Vancouver’s KW Production Studio, a 32’ x 50’ black box with a sprung, dance vinyl covered floor and 40+ theatre lights.
-Residencies will take place in the KW Atrium Studio.
+All rehearsals and livestream performances will take place at the KW Production Studio, a 32’ x 50’ black box with a sprung, vinyl-covered dance floor and 40+ theatre lights.

 A company, collective or artist biography (250 words max).